Course Outline

 - The Apriori algorithm for association rule learning

-- Measuring rule interest – support and confidence
+- Assessing rule interest – support and confidence

-- Constructing a set of rules using the Apriori principle
+- Constructing a rule set using the Apriori principle

 - Spark/PySpark/MLlib and Multi-armed bandits